-A Young School with Deep Roots
+A School with Deep Roots in Educational Excellence

 St. Genevieve-of-the-Pines was established in 1908 by nuns from a French order known as "The Religious of Christian Education."
 In the beginning, it was both a day school for boys and girls, ages six to thirteen, and a boarding school for girls ages fourteen to eighteen.
 St. Genevieve's was a charter member in the Southern Association of Colleges and Schools, or SACS, the accrediting agency for schools in the southeast.
 "St. Genevieve never lost its accreditation," wrote headmistress Mother Margaret Potts, RCE, in her history of the school, St. Genevieve's Remembered (Carolina Day School, 1991, pp. 12-13).